Python OOP Concepts

 In this example, we have created a class called PrimeNumber that helps us find and display prime numbers up to a specified limit.
 Firstly, we initialize an instance of the PrimeNumber class by passing a limit value to its constructor.
 This limit represents the maximum value up to which we want to find prime numbers.

-Within the class, there’s a method called is_prime that checks whether a given number is prime or not.
-It first handles some base cases – if the number is less than or equal to 1, it returns False; if it’s less than or equal to 3, it returns True.
+Within the class, theres a method called is_prime that checks whether a given number is prime or not.
+It first handles some base cases if the number is less than or equal to 1, it returns False; if its less than or equal to 3, it returns True.
 Then, it performs more efficient checks by iterating through numbers, skipping multiples of 2 and 3.
 This optimization makes it faster to identify prime numbers.

 Another method within the class is generate_primes.
 This method takes no arguments and is responsible for printing out prime numbers up to the specified limit.
-It does this by iterating through numbers from 2 to the limit and, for each number, using the is_prime method to check if it’s prime.
-If it’s prime, the number is printed.
+It does this by iterating through numbers from 2 to the limit and, for each number, using the is_prime method to check if its prime.
+If its prime, the number is printed.

 Towards the end of the code, we set a limit variable to 50, which evaluated the range of prime numbers we want to find.
 Then, we create an instance of the PrimeNumber class called prime_obj by passing this limit value to its constructor.
 Finally, we call the generate_primes method on prime_obj, which initiates the process of finding and displaying prime numbers up to the specified limit.